Unispac/Fight-Poison-With-Poison/README.md

 > This is a brief introduction to get you start with our code.
 Refer to [misc/reproduce.md](misc/reproduce.md) for more details to reproduce our major results.

 ## Hardware

 Our artifact is compatible with common hardware settings, only specifically requiring NVIDIA GPU support.
 We recommend a computing node equipped with Intel CPU (≥32 cores) and ≥2 Nvidia A100 GPUs.

 ## Dependency

 Our experiments are conducted with PyTorch 1.12.1, and should be compatible with PyTorch of newer versions.
 To reproduce our defense, first manually install PyTorch with CUDA, and then install other packages via `pip install -r requirement.txt`.

 ## TODO before You Start

-- Original CIFAR10 and GTSRB datasets would be automatically downloaded.
-But Ember and ImageNet must be manually downloaded and set ...
-[TBD].
+- Original CIFAR10 and GTSRB datasets would be automatically downloaded. <font color=red>But Ember and ImageNet must be manually downloaded and set ... </font>
-- Before any experiments, first initialize the clean reserved data and validation data using command `python create_clean_set.py -dataset=$DATASET` (where `$DATASET = cifar10, gtsrb, ember, imagenet`).
+- Before any experiments, first initialize the clean reserved data and validation data using command `python create_clean_set.py -dataset=$DATASET -clean_budget $N`, where `$DATASET = cifar10, gtsrb, ember, imagenet`, `$N = 2000` for `cifar10, gtsrb`, `$N = 5000` for `ember, imagenet`.
 - Before launching `clean_label` attack, run [data/cifar10/clean_label/setup.sh](data/cifar10/clean_label/setup.sh).
 - Before launching `dynamic` attack, download pretrained generators `all2one_cifar10_ckpt.pth.tar` and `all2one_gtsrb_ckpt.pth.tar` to [models/](models/) from https://drive.google.com/file/d/1vG44QYPkJjlOvPs7GpCL2MU8iJfOi0ei/view?usp=sharing and https://drive.google.com/file/d/1x01TDPwvSyMlCMDFd8nG05bHeh1jlSyx/view?usp=sharing.
 - `SPECTRE` baseline defense is implemented in Julia.
 To compare our defense with `SPECTRE`, you must install Julia and install dependencies before running SPECTRE, see [other_cleansers/spectre/README.md](other_cleansers/spectre/README.md) for configuration details.
 - `Frequency` baseline defense is based on Tensorflow.
 If you would like to reproduce their results, please install Tensorflow (code is tested with Tensorflow 2.8.1 and should be compatible with newer versions) manually, after installing all the dependencies upon.

 ## A Gentle Start

-To help readers get to know the overall pipeline of our artifact, we first illustrate an example by showing how to launch and defend against BadNet attack on CIFAR10 (corresponding to BadNet lines in Table 1 and Table 2).
+To help readers get to know the overall pipeline of our artifact, we first illustrate an example by showing how to launch and defend against BadNet attack on CIFAR10 (corresponding to BadNet lines in Table 1 and Table 2 of the paper).

 > All our scripts adopt command-line options using `argparse`.